bettormetrics/Usdf/UsdfTypes.md

 | Name | N | [UsdfOptional](#usdfoptional)\<String> | The name of the market (optional). |
 | IsDeleted | D | [UsdfOptional](#usdfoptional)\<Boolean> | Whether the entity has been deleted (optional). |
 ## UsdfSelection
-Contains data pertaining to the state of a selection.
+Contains data pertaining to the partial state of a selection.
 | Name | Minified | Type | Description |
 | - | - | - | - |
 | Id | I | String | The unique identifier of the selection. |